Frequently Asked Questions

 Is your farm certified organic?

 We are nor certified.
-However, we have grown certified organic crops on our farm (ginseng and goldenseal), however we do not certify our lavender as organic.
-We choose not to certify our lavendar due to the simplicity of growing lavendar.
-We feel our customers are sophisticated enough to see that lavendar does not have any pests to be sprayed for and does not need fertilizer, in fact the only thing that can really kill it is too much water.
+However, we have grown certified organic crops on our farm (ginseng and goldenseal).
+We choose not to certify our lavendar due to the simplicity of growing lavender.
+We feel our customers are sophisticated enough to see that lavendar does not have any pests to be sprayed for and does not need fertilizer, in fact the only thing that can really kill lavender is too much water.
 Because of this we do not certify our lavendar to keep our costs down and make our products more affordable.

 What do I do with lavender Essential Oils? / What do I do with Essential Oils?